 - Take medication daily – this will be either the study medication or placebo.
 The dose will be half, one or two tablets.

 - Provide information on current medications.

-- Have their blood pressure, heart rate and breathing capacity measured at each visit.
+- Have blood pressure, heart rate and breathing capacity measured at each visit.